 Google Analytics is your best friend.
 It’s a free tool that will tell you about everything happening on your site, including where you’re getting your traffic from, which pages they’re entering on, how they’re moving through the site, and how long they’re staying.
 It’s free and easy to install.

-This screenshot shows the Acquisition part of the tool – a great place to see which medium is bringing in the most traffic, new readers (very important!), highest and lowest bounce rates (low is better), and any conversions you're tracking.
+The screenshot below shows the Acquisition section of the tool (in the left-hand column) – a great place to see which medium or source is bringing in the most traffic, how many were new readers (very important!), the highest and lowest bounce rates (low is better), and any conversions you're tracking.

-For example, if you're bringing in a lot of social traffic, but they bounce from your page quickly and/or don't take any action, they're not as qualified as a medium which brings in less traffic, but higher conversion rates.
-This doesn't mean one medium is better or worse – it could be that your captions on social are misleading, and people don't stay once they actually see what your content is about.
+For example, if you're bringing in a lot of social traffic, but visitors bounce from your page quickly and/or don't take any action, they're not as qualified as a medium which brings in less traffic, but leads to higher conversion rates.
+This doesn't mean one medium is better or worse – it could be that your captions on social media are misleading, so people don't stay once they see what your content is actually about.

 Watch for big drop-off points that stop before or at the lead magnet in order to troubleshoot your funnel.

 Continue to measure, analyze and adjust your content regularly.
 Especially with best practices in marketing changing so frequently, you can’t afford not to.

-- How To Create CTAs that Actually Cause Action
+* How To Create CTAs that Actually Cause Action

-Creating a Content Marketing Funnel
+Creating a Lead-Nurturing Funnel